Skip to content

 1. Schema Parsing: JSON → Internal structure

-2. Component Lookup: x-component → React/Vue Component
+2. Component Lookup: x-component (and optional x-custom) → Component from merged registry

 3. Props Resolution: Schema properties → Component props

-5. Middleware Application: Props transformation pipeline
+5. Middleware Application: Props transformation (e.g. template expressions)

 6. Element Creation: React.createElement() / Vue h() calls